 DornerWorks has been developing virtualized products using type-1 hypervisors like open source Xen based Virtuosity® for years, and won a Small Business Innovation Research (SBIR) contract to explore its usage in aerospace and defense.

-The Xilinx Zynq UltraScale+ MPSoC enables some of the most sophisticated features of virtualization, and Virtuosity helps you make the most of this powerful processing solution.
+The AMD Zynq UltraScale+ MPSoC enables some of the most sophisticated features of virtualization, and Virtuosity helps you make the most of this powerful processing solution.

-As one of only three Xilinx Premier Alliance Partners in North America offering design services, DornerWorks engineers are certified annually, and adept at implementing the latest tools, technologies and techniques.
+As an AMD Adaptive Computing Partner, DornerWorks engineers are certified annually, and adept at implementing the latest tools, technologies and techniques.

 Virtualization simplifies growth, making it possible to isolate functions so that a breach or failure in one is contained.
 Not even security vulnerabilities in the VM’s OS can compromise functions in another VM, providing defense in depth.